 This small rustic provincial park is perfect for those campers looking for a quieter, more intimate setting.
 Every site here (except two) are on the waterfront, right on Campbell Lake, so it doesn’t get much more picturesque than this.
 The campground is open from May until September and only features 31 sites so if you planning on staying here, book early.
 The sites are perfect for the kayak or canoe enthusiast as it is possible to set out right from your campsite or a boat launch nearby.

-There is no designated day use area at this park, nor designated swimming area which means each camper has their own personal beach in front of their site.
-Visitors here should be warned that this is rustic camping and only one water pump and a handful of pit toilets are located throughout the park.
+There is no designated day-use area at this park, nor a designated swimming area which means each camper has their own personal beach in front of their site.
+Visitors here should be warned that this is a rustic camping and only one water pump and a handful of pit toilets are located throughout the park.
 If you are looking to escape reality for just a few days, this is the place to do just so.

 China Beach Campground, Juan de Fuca Provincial Park